-Further, until withdrawn, the treatment directly conflicts with the AAS 29 and AAS 31 requirements.
-These Standards require that contributions must be recognised as revenue when the contributed assets qualify for recognition (AAS 29, para 10.10; AAS 31, para 14.1).
-Under AAS 29 and AAS 31, a liability only arises when an agency fails to meet specific conditions and the amount is required to be repaid (AAS 29, para 10.12.7; AAS 31, para 14.1.4).
+Further, until withdrawn, the treatment required under the Guidance directly conflicts with the AAS 29 and AAS 31 requirements.
+These Standards require that contributions must be recognised as revenue when the contributed assets qualify for recognition (AAS 29, paragraph 10.10; AAS 31, paragraph 14.1).
+Under AAS 29 and AAS 31, a liability only arises when an agency fails to meet specific conditions and the amount is to be repaid (AAS 29, paragraph 10.12.7; AAS 31, paragraph 14.1.4).